Luma (region)

 Only a small portion of the region, half of historic Tërthorë bajrak (tribal banner), is situated within the borders of Kosovo, from Prizren city to the border between Kosovo and Albania.

 During the Balkan wars (1912-1913), Serb military forces attempting to assert their control of the region entered Luma and attacked local inhabitants, killed tribal chieftains, removed livestock belonging to the population and razed villages.
 The actions resulted in a local uprising by Albanians.
 Serb forces retaliated through a scorched earth policy and massacres of the population ranging from the young to elderly, both men and women such as barricading people in mosques and houses and then firing upon or burning them.
 Following the events, 25,000 people fled to Kosovo and western Macedonia.
 The events have been considered as constituting a "localized genocide".

+Etymology

+Related to Albanian lyej ‘to lubricate’ and lumë ‘river,’ i. e. a river which lubricates or moistens.
+Toponym with a formation in -um(ë), cf. Krumë, Lum, Lum-th, Osum.

 History

 The region is documented first in the 16th century (1571 -1591), as a nahiye of the Sanjak of İpek, whereas in the 17th century it is mentioned by Frang Bardhi as the most eastern frontier of the Roman Catholic Diocese of Sapë.

 It is thought that before the 18th century the timar system was replaced by the self-governing system of bajrak.